Contact firstname.lastname@example.org for questions regarding NARMS data and reports.

-- Over the past ten years, multidrug resistance (MDR) has remained unchanged in human Salmonella isolates (~10%) and in cattle and chicken isolates collected the USDA Pathogen Reduction/Hazard Analysis and Critical Control Point program (PR/HACCP; ~20%).
-There was a decline in the proportion of retail chicken Salmonella that were multi-drug resistant compared to the 2008-2012 average.
+- Over the past ten years, multidrug resistance (MDR) has remained largely unchanged in human Salmonella isolates (~10%) and cattle (~20%) Salmonella isolates collected via USDA Pathogen Reduction/Hazard Analysis and Critical Control Point program (PR/HACCP).
+Over the past 4 years there has been a consistent decline in the proportion of retail chicken meat Salmonella isolates that are multi-drug resistant.

-- Erythromycin resistance in C. jejuni isolates from both human and chicken sources has remained low (< 3%), and gentamicin resistance in C. coli isolates has steeply declined for both human and food sources after spiking in recent years.
+- Erythromycin resistance in C. jejuni isolates from both human and chicken sources remains low (< 2%).

-- With the exception of five isolates in the past ten years, no resistance has been detected in Enterococcus to three important drugs: daptomycin, linezolid and vancomycin.
+- With the exception of five isolates in the past ten years, no resistance has been detected in Enterococcus bacteria isolates to three important drugs: daptomycin, linezolid, and vancomycin.

-While a majority of the observations in the 2012-2013 NARMS Integrated Report show desirable trends, there are a few findings of potential concern.
+While a majority of the observations in the 2014 NARMS Integrated Report show desirable trends, there are a few findings of potential concern: